uid/ditty/app/views/canvas/_todo.md

 * make passed parameters work when source is expanded
 * wrap js functions in try/catch
 * save the initial bubble
+* don't show inbetweeners that are in a different scope than the one a parameter is being dragged from